 According to the Sales Management Association, 73% of sales managers spend less than 5% of their time coaching.
-Given the impact on sales performance, the fact that nearly three-quarters of sales managers are failing to coach should be a major concern to today’s sales organizations.
+Given the impact on sales performance, the fact that nearly three-quarters of sales managers are failing to coach should be a major concern to today’s sales organisations.

 But why don’t they do it?
 Nearly half (47%) told the Sales Management Association that they don’t know how to coach.
 More than a quarter (26%) said they don’t have enough time, and another 23% said they don’t value coaching.

 What about your sales managers?
 Are they among the few who coach consistently and effectively?
 Or are they avoiding it due to a lack of skills or inability/unwillingness to make the time for it?
-Considering the strong connection between coaching and sales results, training your sales managers on effective coaching skills and behaviors should be a priority.
+Considering the strong connection between coaching and sales results, training your sales managers on effective coaching skills and behaviours should be a priority.

 How to get long-term results from sales coaching training

 Even when sales managers receive training on how to coach, it doesn’t always solve the problem.
 In our experience, there are four key areas that need to be addressed to get long-term results from the training:

 - Don’t treat training and coaching as isolated events.
 If sales managers aren’t being evaluated or held accountable for applying what they’ve learned and adhering to coaching standards and expectations, they’re likely not going to do it.
 To make coaching part of the manager’s daily behaviour, use real-time survey and reporting tools to measure the frequency and quality of coaching, and incentivise your sales managers to hit quality and frequency targets.
 It’s also a good idea to have an experienced coach observe the manager early on to provide feedback and support.